Mode analysis of Nambu-Goldstone modes in U(1) charged first-order relativistic viscous hydrodynamics: Mode analysis

 As we mentioned below Eq.~\eqref{deffirstsigma}, the gradient expansion is the expansion in $\varepsilon = (\rho+P)^{-1}v \nabla $ with the viscosity coefficients $v=\epsilon,\lambda,\cdots$.
 We have to truncate the expansion at the first order in $\mathcal O(\varepsilon)$:

 Thus, while we truncated the derivative expansion at first order in the constitutive relation, the higher order derivatives enter the dispersion relation for the NG modes when solving the constraint equations.
-However, the mode analysis is reliable only up to $\mathcal O(\varepsilon^1)$ since the constitutive relation is first order.
+In fact, in Landau frame where $\kappa =\epsilon =0$, we can safely solve the constraint equation without issue, and the derivative expansion scheme in the dispersion relation is identical to that of the constitutive relation.
+However, the mode analysis is reliable only up to $\mathcal O(\varepsilon^1)$ in a general hydrodynamical frame.
+We must further expand the dispersion relation to the same order of the constitutive relation.
 Hence, we rather find